rjbaraldi/rjbaraldi.github.io/_pages/research.md

     1. Combining Reduced Order Models with Implicit Sampling (to be presented at SIAM CSE, February 2019)
     2. FWI with SMART
     3. Fast Solutions to PDE constrained optimization
+    4. Nonsmooth Trust Region methods
+    5. Exact Relaxation - trying to find the correct hyperparameters for our work in BPDN and other relaxation algorithms.

 [Here]({{ rjbaraldi.github.io }}/assets/websitefiles/Personal/website_tex/bibliography/biblio.pdf) is an unordered bibliography of work I've submitted/published/reported/talked.
 A more complete/detailed version is located in my [CV]({{ rjbaraldi.github.io }}/assets/websitefiles/Personal/website_tex/resume/cv.pdf).